jsoysouvanh/Refureku/README.md

 GeneratedCodeTemplate class is defining the code to generate for a given set of data.
 An implementation is already provided in Refureku and it should be used as it is.

 ### Putting all 3 together
-Once you've setup the above 3 classes (actually 2, you should definitely use Refureku GeneratedCodeTemplate implementation), making everything work is pretty straight forward.
+Once you've setup the FileParser and the FileGenerator, making everything work is pretty straight forward.
+However, there is one more piece of information we **MUST** provide to the FileParser to make it work properly: the include directories you added to your project.
+Indeed, the parser needs to know where it can find the files you include or it won't be able to resolve all symbols in a translation unit.
+The first one you can add is the **Refureku library include directory** (Refureku/Library/Include)
 ```cpp
 #include <iostream>
 #include <filesystem>